Find Business Schools

 • Credit Assessment Analyst

-There were about 73,800 jobs for Credit Analyst in 2016 (in the United States).
+In 2016, there was an estimated number of 73,800 jobs in the United States for Credit Analyst.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Credit Analyst by 2026.
-The BLS estimates 6,800 yearly job openings in this field.
+There will be an estimated 6,800 positions for Credit Analyst per year.

 undefined